UNDP and the European Union

 The European Union (EU) is a very important partner to UNDP, making an essential contribution to UNDP's global development agenda.
 Our unique partnership currently supports millions of people in over 100 countries.

 The EU and UNDP are natural partners, sharing the same values and objectives.
 These include respect for human rights and the rule of law; equal access to development opportunities for all; and fight against poverty around the world.
-A guiding principle of our partnership is the joint effort to help countries achieve the Millennium Development Goals.
+A guiding principle of our partnership is the joint effort to help countries achieve the Sustaianble Development Goals.

 We have been working together for 15 years, and engaging in a strategic partnership ever since 2004.
 The cooperation takes place at the policy, advocacy, knowledge sharing and programmatic levels, each complementing one another.